pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Results

-Figures~\ref{fig:NoAUg Unseen Testing Data} and S12 show pairwise comparisons of PSNR and SSIM across five reconstruction methods (BD, FL, CC, TA, and NA) under no-augmentation conditions, with Figure~\ref{fig:NoAUg Unseen Testing Data} evaluating unseen test data and Figure S12 explaining the designated testing set.
+Figures~\ref{fig:NoAUg Unseen Testing Data} and S12 show pairwise comparisons of PSNR and SSIM across five reconstruction methods (BD, FL, CC, TA, and NA) under no-augmentation conditions, with Figure~\ref{fig:NoAUg Unseen Testing Data} evaluating unseen test data and Figure S12 explaining the predefined testing set.
 In Figure~\ref{fig:NoAUg Unseen Testing Data}, both PSNR and SSIM show strong correlations across methods (mostly exceeding 0.85), with overlapping distributions and consistent pairwise trends, indicating stable reconstruction performance on previously unseen inputs.
 However, Figure S12 reveals a notable decline in metric correlations (which dropped from 0.58 to 0.10 in some cases) and an increased divergence between the PSNR and SSIM distributions.
 This discrepancy shows that even when models generalize well to new data, performance variability can still occur within the test set.

-Furthermore, Figure~\ref{fig:noaug_boxplot} confirms consistent trends in PSNR and SSIM across unseen (panels (a) and (b), Figure~\ref{fig:noaug_boxplot}) and predefined (panels (c) and (d), Figure~\ref{fig:noaug_boxplot}) test data, with BD achieving the highest scores and the other methods showing similar and overlapping performance.
+Furthermore, Figure~\ref{fig:noaug_boxplot} confirms consistent trends in PSNR and SSIM across unseen- (panels (a) and (b), Figure~\ref{fig:noaug_boxplot}) and predefined-test (panels (c) and (d), Figure~\ref{fig:noaug_boxplot}) data, with BD achieving the highest scores and the other methods showing similar and overlapping performance.

 Figure~\ref{fig:unseen_noaug} presents a detailed pixel-wise error analysis for the candidate reconstruction methods (BD, FL, CC, TA, NA), showing the predicted images, error heatmaps, and histograms of pixel differences.
 BD exhibits the lowest overall error, with minimal visible artifacts in the heatmap and a tightly concentrated histogram centered near zero, indicating high reconstruction fidelity.
 NA and CC also display favorable error distributions, with relatively uniform heatmaps and moderately concentrated histograms, suggesting effective preservation of structural details.
 Although CC does not show significant improvements in PSNR, its balanced error distribution and reduced structural artifacts highlights its reliability for structural preservation, consistent with earlier SSIM-based observations.